AlexChaplinBraz/shell-scripts/README.md

 Choose which wine bottle to open a program with.
 Mostly used in my own xdg-open script for .exe files.

+### dkeys

+Dmenu for enabling and disabling keys.
+Currently works for Super_L and Super_R.
+And will probably not work for other keyboards.
+I just needed a way to disable the super keys quickly.
+Might make it more general-purpose later.

 ## Legal